Offshore Renewables Aviation Guidance (ORAG) Issued: Good Practice Guidelines for Offshore Renewable Energy Developments

 The ORAG is structured as follows:

-Unlike some other guidance documents, such as the International Association of Oil & Gas Producers (IOGP) Aviation Management Guidelines (Publication 390) (soon to be revised as Publication 590), it is more about the customer making intelligent decisions when contracting aviation rather than a shopping list of requirements for air operators to meet.
+Unlike some other guidance documents, such as the International Association of Oil & Gas Producers (IOGP) Aviation Management Guidelines (Report 390) (soon to be revised as Report 590), it is more about the customer making intelligent decisions when contracting aviation rather than a shopping list of requirements for air operators to meet.

 UPDATE 11 April 2017: Westermost Rough Crew Transfer Case Study